Your cookie preferences

 What is the average cost of rent in England?

-The latest private rental statistics found that the median average cost of rent in England was £825 between April 2022 and March 2023.
-This represents the highest figure to date and is a 3% increase on the average recorded between October 2021 to September 2022 (£800).
+The latest UK rental market statistics found that the median average cost of rent in England was £850 between October 2022 and September 2023.
+This represents the highest figure to date and is a 3% increase on the average recorded between May 2022 to April 2023 (£825).

 Which region pays the most for rent in England?

-A regional breakdown of the average cost of rent in the UK
+A regional breakdown of the median average monthly rent in the UK (October 2022-September 2023)

-The South East had the next highest average rent (£998), followed by the East of England (£900).
+The South East has the next highest average rent per month (£1,050), followed by the East of England (£900).
 These were the only other regions aside from London with average rents of £900 or more.

-At the other end of the scale, the North East has the lowest monthly rents at £550 – 18% lower than any other region.
-This means that North East tenants pay around 63% less than those in London and 44% less than residents in the South East, on average.
+At the other end of the scale, the North East is the cheapest place to rent in the UK, with average monthly costs of £550 – 15% lower than any other region.
+This means that North East tenants pay around two-thirds (66%) less than those in London and 48% less than residents in the South East, on average.

-How have rental prices in the UK evolved over time?
+How have UK rental prices changed over time?

 The 12-month price change in the cost of private rental charges for UK properties initially was on the decrease between 2016 and 2019, from +2.6% in Q1 2016 down to a low of +0.9% in Autumn 2019.
 Since June 2021, the annual change in rent prices has rapidly risen from +2.1%, to a peak of +5.3% in July 2023.